Everyone

 If they are not comfortable dealing with the problem themselves or cannot reach an agreement about how to resolve it, they should report the behaviour to their manager or employer

-If their manager or employer is the person they are having the relationship breakdown with, they should raise the complaint with human resources, their union or a lawyer.
+If their manager or employer is the person they are having the relationship breakdown with, they should raise the complaint with human resources, their An organisation that supports and advocates for employees in the workplace.
+Unions bargain for collective agreements and help employees with information and advice about work-related issues.

 What an employer can do about incompatibility